 When Pablo Picasso is switching channels on the television, it shows clips of previous battles.
 In addition to the channel number being the number of that battle, every character who appears on it (Billy Mays, Mr. Rogers, the Fourth Doctor, and Bob Ross) are famous for being on television - Billy Mays for his commercials and everyone else for their own television shows.

-Bob Ross's remark about "dropping bombs like this is Guernica" makes sense when you realize that Guernica was an actual painting by Picasso, which he was inspired to make in response to the innocent people killed during an actual aerial bombing that happened during the Spanish Civil War.
+Bob Ross's remark about "dropping bombs like this is Guernica" makes sense when you realize that Guernica was an actual painting by Picasso.
+Furthermore, the fact that Bob Ross taunts Picasso by making a joke out of it makes sense when you consider the fact that Picasso made it in response to the innocent people killed during an actual aerial bombing that happened during the Spanish Civil War.

 The line "You fight like the little girls who made your Nike shoes." becomes a much stronger diss after you realize it's coming from a professional boxer.